ex0dus-0x/ex0dus-0x.github.io/_posts/2021-02-25-exploring-linux-evasion.md

 }
 ```

 Time for our telemetry agent!
 We'll need to use the `python-bcc` package for this.
+Our goal is to spawn a new child process that represents our target
+sample, but rather than using `ptrace` to attach and debug, we'll instead load our BPF program, continue the child, and poll for events, which will be
+handled by our callback!

-Follow along the comments!
+Follow along in the comments!

 ```python
 #!/usr/bin/env python3